googlecodelabs/tools/sample/codelab.md

 #### Add Section Content
 Now that we have 2 sections to our titled codelab let's go ahead and add some content to each section.
-Make up your own or copy & paste the example below:
+Make up your own or copy and paste the example below:

 Copy into section 1 (Below Duration and above Section 2):
 ```
 ### Info Boxes
-Plain Text followed by green & yellow info boxes
+Plain Text followed by green and yellow info boxes

 Negative
 : This will appear in a yellow info box.